NLion74/arch-manwarn/README.md

 sudo pacman -Rns arch-manwarn
 ```

-# Why this?
+## Why this tool?

-I created this project to avoid missing important manual interventions in the Arch news - without having to read through every news that does not affect me directly.
+I created this tool to avoid missing important manual interventions in the Arch news.

+But unlike tools that intrusively interrupt you for every news post, **arch-manwarn** blocks transactions **only** for the ones matching your defined criteria.

+It's lean, fast, and written in Rust — prioritizing **simplicity, efficiency, and precision**.

 Instead of intrusively blocking every `pacman` transaction for every news, **arch-manwarn** filters _only_ those which require manual intervention.

-It’s written in Rust with a small, efficient codebase that prioritizes **minimalism, performance, and staying out of the way.**

-If you’re thinking, _"Why not just alert me for every news post?"_ - you may prefer [this project](https://github.com/bradford-smith94/informant), which I found shortly after creating this one.
-It works similarly but interrupts for every new Arch news.
+If you want to be notified of **every** Arch news post, you can either configure **arch-manwarn** to match all entries or check out [informant](https://github.com/bradford-smith94/informant), an alternative designed for that behavior.

-# Installation
+## Installation

-## AUR (Recommended)
+### AUR (Recommended)

-Since this package is exclusive to Arch and the pacman package manager, this package is only available to be installed from my [AUR Package](https://aur.archlinux.org/packages/arch-manwarn).
+Since this package is exclusive to Arch and the pacman package manager, it is only available from my [AUR Package](https://aur.archlinux.org/packages/arch-manwarn).

-## Configuration
+### Configuration

-`arch-manwarn` is configured using a TOML file that is initiated with default options.
-It allows users to customize behavior such as cache location, keyword matching, pruning policy, and warning behavior.

-By default, the config file is located at: `/etc/arch-manwarn/config.toml`
+`arch-manwarn` uses a TOML configuration file.
+The default path is
+`/etc/arch-manwarn/config.toml`

 You can override this path using the `ARCH_MANWARN_CONFIG` environment variable: